GiovannaCoqueiro/42cursus-so-long/README.md

 	<li>$> <b>make fclean:</b> executes the <b>clean</b> command and also deletes the libftprintf.a</li>
 	<li>$> <b>make re:</b> executes the <b>fclean</b> command followed by the <b>all</b> command</li>
 </ul>

+Than you can run the game with: ./so_long maps/<map_file.ber>
+You can also create and run any map, if it follows the requirements.